 The US sleep aids market is worth over $32 billion, yet sleep-specific beverages remain a small fraction of that.
 Products like PepsiCo’s Driftwell (magnesium and L-theanine enhanced water), Som Sleep, and Recess Mood (magnesium-infused) are carving out the category, but consumer awareness remains low relative to the size of the sleep problem.

-Approximately 70 million Americans suffer from chronic sleep disorders.
+Approximately 70 million Americans suffer from chronic sleep disorders, according to the National Institute of Neurological Disorders and Stroke.
 The ingredients gaining traction in sleep beverages include melatonin, magnesium glycinate, L-theanine, GABA, and valerian root.
 However, consumer willingness to pay a premium for a sleep beverage versus a $5 bottle of melatonin supplements is still being established.

 PepsiCo’s investment in Driftwell signals that major CPG players see long-term potential, but the brand has struggled with distribution and repeat purchase.
 This is a category where synthetic consumer validation using AI-modelled consumer personas can help brands test positioning before committing to a full retail launch.